Couples Counseling in Centennial, CO

 Frequently Asked Questions

 • It’s not uncommon for one partner to feel nervous or unsure about therapy.
 If your spouse or partner is hesitant, we recommend having an open and honest conversation about why you think counseling could help.
 Emphasize that you’re not seeking to blame anyone, but rather to improve the relationship for both of you.
 You can even invite your partner just to come to the first consultation to see what it’s like – no commitment beyond that initial conversation.
 Often, once people experience our friendly, no-judgment approach, their fears ease up.
 Also, remind them that couples counseling is a collaborative process (not one person vs. the other).
 The counselor’s role is to facilitate understanding and communication, and both of you will have support.
-If they still refuse, consider starting with individual therapy for yourself – sometimes one partner making positive changes can inspire the other to join later.
+If they still refuse, consider starting with individual counseling for yourself – sometimes one partner making positive changes can inspire the other to join later.
+Individual counseling can help you address personal challenges, such as anxiety or self-esteem, and support your own growth while navigating relationship concerns.

 Our Services